bahrus/xtal-element/README.md

 The problem arises when something special needs to happen when myProp's value is set.

-If all you want to do is fire off an event when a property is set, XtalElement supports defining "notify" properties which will do that for you.
+If all you want to do is fire off an event when a property is set, XtalElement supports defining "notify" properties which will do that for you (basically all the properties listed in attributeProps discussed below).
 Likewise, if the only impact of the changed property is in what is displayed, that is supported by XtalElement's trans-rendering approach.

 But the need to do different types of things when properties changed isn't limited to these two common requirements.
 So typically, you then have to add logic like this: